mrsilver76/itunes_playlist_exporter/README.md

 *  Configure `PLEX_PLAYLIST_LOCATION` to be the location where Plex would look to find the playlists
 *  Run the script

-#### Multiple iTunes exports
+#### Export of multiple iTunes playlists to a shared drive (and then, optionally, uploading to Plex)

 See the next section.

-## Managing multiple playlists from multiple users with Plex
+## Managing multiple playlists from multiple users to a shared drive

-This section caters for people who run multiple Windows computers with iTunes and wish to store all their music and playlists in a single location (eg. a NAS - but could be a computer with a shared folder).
-In our example, we're going to use three people (Rita, Bob and Sue) who all have a laptop (Rita-PC, Bob-PC and Sue-PC) running iTunes and a network drive (called OurNAS) running Plex.
+This section caters for people who run multiple Windows computers with iTunes and wish to store all their music and playlists in a single location such as a NAS.
+It doesn't have to be a NAS, any computer with a shared folder could be used.

-OurNAS will need to store all three music libraries along with the playlists for each of those libraries.
-Plex will then be configured to point to each of these libraries so that Rita, Sue and Bob can access their own library (or someone elses) whenever they want.
-Whilst we could leave the music on the laptops, it will mean that the laptop would need to be on when any music is played - which is less than ideal.

-The first thing we need to do is create a location on OurNAS for each persons music and playlists.
+In our example, we're going to use three people (Rita, Bob and Sue) who all have a laptop (Rita-PC, Bob-PC and Sue-PC) running iTunes and a network drive (called OurNAS).
+We also assume that "Keep iTunes Media folder organised" and "Copy files to iTunes Media folder when adding to library" are both enabled.

+### Copying the music files to the network drive

+Easiest way to do this is to use robocopy and mirror the contents of the iTunes music folder to the network drive.
+We'll create a single script which will use the username to determine where the files should be located.
+The contents will go in a folder called "Music" which, itself, is seperated into "Songs" and "Playlists"

+    @echo off
+    setlocal enabledelayedexpansion

+    SET src=C:\Users\%username%\Music\iTunes\iTunes Media\Music
+    SET music=\\OurNAS\Music\Songs\%username%
+    SET playlists=\\OurNAS\Music\Playlists\%username%

+    robocopy /MIR /COPY:DAT /DCOPY:DAT /MT /R:5 /W:5 "%src%" "%music%"

+Now we need to export the playlists:

+    cscript "iTunes_Playlist_Exporter-%username%.vbs"

+This will execute one of three scripts (`iTunes_Playlist_Exporter_Rita.vbs`, `iTunes_Playlist_Exporter_Bob.vbs` or `iTunes_Playlist_Exporter_Sue.vbs`).
+We now need to make three copies of the iTunes Playlist script and modify each of them so that they work for that user on their machine.
+In other words, if Rita runs `iTunes_Playlist_Exporter_Rita.vbs` then it should export her playlists to `\\OurNAS\Music\Playlists\Rita` - like so:

+    Const LOCAL_PLAYLIST_LOCATION = "\\OurNAS\Music\Playlists\Rita"
+    Const PATH_FIND = "C:\Users\Rita\Music\iTunes\iTunes Media\Music\"
+    Const PATH_REPLACE = "\\OurNAS\Music\Songs\Rita\"

+After each person has run the script once we should have:

+1.  `\\OurNAS\Music\Songs` containing three folders (`Rita`, `Bob` and `Sue`) with music in each of them
+2.  `\\OurNAS\Music\Playlists` also containing three folders (`Rita`, `Bob` and `Sue`) with playlists in each of them
+3. Each of the playlists should correctly reference the location of the song on the NAS, rather than each persons own computer

+If you're using software on the NAS (or shared network drive) which isn't Plex, then you should now configure it to find the playlists and the songs.

+### Copying the music files to the network drive (and then using Plex)

+As before, but we need to add the ability to upload the playlists to Plex - which is either running on the same machine as the networked drive (eg. a NAS) or a completely different machine (eg. a dedicated Plex machine).

+We're using the same assumptions as before.

+    @echo off
+    setlocal enabledelayedexpansion

+    SET src=C:\Users\%username%\Music\iTunes\iTunes Media\Music
+    SET music=\\OurNAS\Music\Songs\%username%
+    SET playlists=\\OurNAS\Music\Playlists\%username%

+    robocopy /MIR /COPY:DAT /DCOPY:DAT /MT /R:5 /W:5 "%src%" "%music%"

+Now we need to export and upload the playlists for each of the users.
+However if we just call the following:

+    cscript "iTunes_Playlist_Exporter_Rita.vbs"
+    cscript "iTunes_Playlist_Exporter_Bob.vbs"
+    cscript "iTunes_Playlist_Exporter_Sue.vbs"

+then we'll have problems:

+1. Two out of the three scripts will fail to export from iTunes because they aren't being run on the correct computer
+2. Although uploading of the scripts will work, the existing Plex playlists will be erased each time it is run - leaving you with only Sue's.

+To resolve this we need to export and upload the main users first:

+    cscript "iTunes_Playlist_Exporter_%username%.vbs"

+and then export everyone elses playlists using the /E and /D flags to tell the script not to export from iTunes (which will fail) and not to delete the playlists which are already loaded into Plex:

+    if "%username%" == "Rita" (
+        cscript "iTunes_Playlist_Exporter_Bob.vbs" /E /D
+        cscript "iTunes_Playlist_Exporter_Sue.vbs" /E /D
+    )
+    if "%username%" == "Bob" (
+        cscript "iTunes_Playlist_Exporter_Rita.vbs" /E /D
+        cscript "iTunes_Playlist_Exporter_Sue.vbs" /E /D
+    )
+    if "%username%" == "Sue" (
+        cscript "iTunes_Playlist_Exporter_Rita.vbs" /E /D
+        cscript "iTunes_Playlist_Exporter_Bob.vbs" /E /D
+    )